adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

     With 16 regions to choose from, you have a lot of choice.

     The second decision you have to make is what to run the service on; also known as the Pricing tier.
-If you click on **View all**, you will see you have lots of choices.
+If you Click **View all**, you will see you have lots of choices.
 F1 Free and D1 Shared, for example, run on shared resources and are CPU limited.
 You should avoid these as the service will stop responding when you are over the CPU quota.
 That leaves Basic,